ETA SA

 ETA SA Manufacture Horlogère Suisse (ETA SA Swiss Watch Manufacturer) designs and manufactures quartz watches and both hand-wound and automatic-winding mechanical ébauches and movements.
 Commonly referred to as ETA, the company is headquartered in Grenchen, Switzerland, and is a wholly owned subsidiary of The Swatch Group.

 Though ETA was founded by Eterna in 1856 some part of its production line can be traced back to the 1793 founding of Fabriques d’Horlogerie de Fontainemelon (FHF) by David Benguerel, Isaac Benguerel, François Humbert-Droz and Julien Humbert-Droz.

 Through a series of mergers, ETA has become the largest manufacturer of Swiss watch movements and controls a virtual monopoly over their production and supply.
 ETA has undergone several Swiss government investigations due to its market position.
 To resolve the concerns of Swiss government regulators, ETA has entered into an agreement that governs certain business practices.

 Description

 ETA designs and manufactures mechanical and automatic watches, watch movements and watch ébauches.
-Although the company produces finished watches and movements, ETA specializes in the production of ébauche movements used both in watches of sister Swatch Group subsidiary brands and in the watches of competitors, including brands owned by Compagnie Financière Richemont S.A. and others.
-With the exception of hairsprings manufactured by sister company Nivarox, ETA maintains vertical control over the manufacturing of all of the components required to create a watch movement and therefore is considered a true manufacture d'horlogerie.
+Although the company produces finished watches and movements, ETA specializes in the production of ébauche movements used both in watches of sister Swatch Group subsidiary brands and in the watches of competitors including brands owned by Richemont, LVMH, and others.
+ETA maintains vertical control over the manufacturing of all of the components required to manufacture a watch movement with the exception of hairsprings which are manufactured by sister company Nivarox.
+ETA is considered a true manufacture d'horlogerie due to its vertical control over the components required to manufacture a watch movement.